|Type of medicine||Dopamine receptor stimulant|

 Getting the most from your treatment

-- Quinagolide should not be taken during pregnancy.
-If you think you may have become pregnant, see your doctor as soon as possible.
+- You should not become pregnant while you are taking cabergoline.
+Discuss with your doctor which methods of contraception are suitable for you.
+If you think you may be pregnant, stop taking cabergoline and see your doctor as soon as possible.

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
 These usually improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following side-effects continue or become troublesome.

-Important: speak with your doctor if you notice any changes in behaviour such as a desire to gamble or an increased sex drive.
+- Any changes in your behaviour such as an increased desire to gamble or an increased sex drive.

 - Keep all medicines out of the reach and sight of children.